 It helps to look at things from the big picture.
 The format of wedding vows typically starts with affections, and end with promises.
 So here’s a sample wedding vow layout:

 Keep this structure in mind as you write your vows.
-In each of these sections, there should be roughly 3-8 sentences, or 1-2 paragraphs per section.
+In each of these sections, there should be roughly 1-3 paragraphs per section.

 The whole point of writing your own vows is to make them deeply personal.
 So DO NOT worry about making it formal and professional, don’t even worry about being grammatically correct!
 No one is grading this!

 Make the words on the page sound like your real voice.
 Your vows should reflect how you talk to your partner in real life across the dinner table or in bed at night.
 Save the “I vow to” and “I promise” sentences for the very end, and fill the beginning of the vows with authentic, meaningful words.

 When writing the things you love about your person, be specific and descriptive.
 Here are some wedding vow examples so you can see what I’m referring to: